-- 14.1.1.
-At Ormiston Bolingbroke Academy we continually monitor our SEND pupils through the SENDCO regular one to one review meetings, daily through Personal Tutors, Teaching Assistants and Heads of Year as needed. - 14.1.2.
-We recognise that it might be more difficult for some students with SEND or EAL to express their concerns about bullying therefore we have put in place the following additional arrangements to support reporting of incidents: - Every SEND child has Teaching Assistant who oversees their SEND provision within the academy.
-They regularly make contact with the student and parent/carers.
+14.2.
+At Ormiston Bolingbroke Academy we continually monitor our SEND children through the SENDCO regular one-to-one review meetings, daily through Personal Tutors, Teaching Assistants and Heads of Year as needed:

+- 14.3.
+We recognise that it might be more difficult for some children with SEND or EAL to express their concerns about bullying therefore we have put in place the following additional arrangements to support reporting of incidents: - Every SEND child has Teaching Assistant who oversees their SEND provision within the academy.
+They regularly make contact with the student and parent/carers